zsteinkamp/zsteinkamp.github.io/resume.md

 ### Splunk
 {:.job-company}
 #### Principal Engineer / Sr. Engineering Manager -- Splunk Value Platform
-* Hired to build tools for the Splunk Value Platform (SVP) -- a suite of applications used primarily by Splunk sales staff and channel partners that have improved deal close rate and size by 5-10%.
+* Hired to build tools for the Splunk Value Platform (SVP) -- a suite of applications used primarily by Splunk sales staff and channel partners that have improved sales success rate by 70%+.
-* Architected and built a flexible, simple, scalable application platform for SVP tools using React/Redux, Bootstrap, Sails.js, Node.js, Postgres, Redis, AWS, ECR, Docker.
+* Architected and built a flexible, simple, maintainable application platform using React/Redux, Bootstrap, Sails.js, Node.js, Postgres, Redis, AWS ECS, and Docker.
 * Hired and mentored senior and junior staff, which have grown to be a highly regarded and decorated team within Splunk.
-* Simultaneously handled the roles of Scrum master, technical lead, and people manager.
+* Simultaneously handled the roles of technical lead and people manager.
-* Developed a super efficient developer workflow leaning heavily into Docker's capabilities.
+* Developed a super efficient developer workflow leaning heavily into Docker.
-* Novel work to build an efficient pipeline for generating customized PowerPoint and Excel output from a Node.js backend.
+* Novel work to build an efficient pipeline for generating customized downloadable PowerPoint and Excel files from a Node.js backend.
-* Developed an automated CI/CD pipeline.
+* Developed an automated, scalable, extensible CI/CD pipeline.
 * Created application monitoring dashboards and alerts using Splunk integrated with VictorOps and Slack.
-* Key player in shaping the organization's strategy around management, agile principles, hiring, product/operational analytics, infrastructure, and automation.
+* Key player in shaping the organization's strategy and tactics around management, agile practices, hiring, product/operational analytics, infrastructure, and automation.

 #### Jan 2015 - Jul 2017
 {:.job-date}